Your Child's Health

 Your Family

 One of the most important benefits of participating in Maine Families is gaining access to the most current child health and development information.
-We address some common health concerns you may have, including immunizations, child development, safety and finding a doctor near you.
+Our Family Visitors will address some common health concerns you may have, including immunizations, child development, safety, and finding a doctor near you.

 Your Child's Development

-In addition to providing a safe, healthy and loving environment, parents play a significant role in their child's social, intellectual and emotional development.
-While every child learns differently and at a different pace, new parents can watch for milestones appropriate to their child's age.
-The following links will connect you to useful information about brain development
+In addition to providing a safe, healthy, and loving environment, parents play a significant role in their child's social, intellectual, and emotional development.
+The following links will connect you to useful information about brain development.

 From Zero to Three.
 The first three years of a child's life feature amazing development.
 Parents can, and do, influence all areas of their babies' development.
 This site provides important age-appropriate information on what's going on with your child and what you can do to support your child's development.